 H-Series Soil Compactors: New Models for North America in the 84-In.
 Class

 The H 10i in the 84-in. class is entirely new for the North American market.
 This compactor is available with smooth or padfoot drum.
-Moreover, with an output of 85 kW (113 hp) and weight of 23,990 lbs (10 metric tonnes), it's extremely versatile.
+Moreover, with an output of 85 kW (113 hp) and weight of 23,990 lbs (10 t), it's extremely versatile.

 All H-Series compactors come with 3-point pivot articulation, which ensures outstanding driving and handling characteristics, and is popular around the world.
 In addition, all new Hamm compactors feature the Easy Drive operating concept, making them extremely simple to operate, with ergonomically optimized working positions that ensure outstanding visibility.
 Every manual operation is apparent from the arrangement of the operating elements and the layout of the driver's cab.
 In addition, drivers can easily adjust the seat to their own weight and size.
 In short: the drivers are able to operate the compactors quickly and without extended training, and can thus work more effectively.
 This helps to promote a safe working environment.